-On February 5th 2014, Toonami announced on their official Tumblr page that a sequel to The Intruder is in the works, and will premiere sometime in 2015.
+On February 5th 2014, Toonami announced on their official Tumblr page that a sequel to The Intruder is in the works, and will premiere supposedly on the first Saturday in 2015.

 Subbing versus Dubbing: An invoked example of the great debate.
 TOM and Sara answered a few questions while announcing to the world that Toonami has a Tumblr page...

 SARA:FNOG asks, "why can't you air subs on Toonami?"

 TOM: Yeah, we get that one a lot.
 Subs are subtitles, for those of you who don't know, and I know a lot of you guys would like to roll like that, but subtitled shows just don't work on TV.
 Sorry, can't happen.

 The Tumblr itself has tackled this one in more depth, pointing out that subs have been consistently proven to be a ratings killer.

 Super OCD: TOM became so obsessed with ensuring that everyone had enough juice to survive in Pikmin 3 that he wasn't going to give a proper review of the game until it was perfect.

 TOM can't beat the sixth level of Dropship: United Peace Force.